theahura/smashbot/README.md

     Get damage classifier running:
         Create data list (pngs) with csv to map filenames to values.
+		Docs in place, labels started
         Train TF model on csv data.
+		Add in stock tracking

+		Switch from 0-999 to 3 [1-10] arrays (or find way for every datapt to be repped)

         Wire up screen cap software to damage classifier.

 DEPS: